influxdata/docs-v2/content/influxdb/v2.0/query-data/common-queries/iot-common-queries.md

   |> aggregateWindow(every: v.windowPeriod, fn: last, createEmpty: false)
 ```

 When visualizing data, it is possible to have more data points than available pixels.
-Use `aggregateWindow` with the `every` parameter set to `v.windowPeriod` to divide data
-into time windows that span a single pixel.
+To divide data into time windows that span a single pixel, use `aggregateWindow` with the `every` parameter set to `v.windowPeriod`.
 Use `last` as the aggregate `fn` to return the last value in each time window.
 Set `createEmpty` to `false` so results  won't include empty time windows.